Our merger with Australian Mutual Bank

 The Merged Bank will be a single Authorised Deposit-Taking Institution (ADI) for the purposes of the government’s Financial Claims Scheme, which offers members a guarantee on deposits up to $250,000 per account holder per ADI.
 If you have more than $250,000 deposited across your accounts with Australian Mutual Bank and Teachers Mutual Bank Limited, a single government guarantee will apply and so the member’s total deposit guarantee will be $250,000.

-Will this affect Teachers Mutual Bank Limited B Corporation commitment?
+Will the merger affect Teachers Mutual Bank Limited B Corporation commitment?

 Both Teachers Mutual Bank Limited and Australian Mutual Bank currently have B Corp Certification.
 The Merged Bank will retain the commitment to B Corp Certification.

-What is the impact of the proposed merger on employees?
+What is the impact of the merger on employees?

 The merger will create opportunities to build a rewarding workplace and employee experience.
 As a bigger bank there will be broader opportunities for our people to grow and build fulfilling careers.
 There will be no forced redundancies as a result of the merger.